 (2) Subrule (1) does not apply in respect of an issue about undertakings to a court, admissions or concessions of fact, amendments of pleadings or compromise.

+41. Communication with witness under cross-examination

-41. Communicatio ust not confer with a witness, including a party or client, called by the practitioner on any matter related to proceedings while that witness remains under cross-examination, unless —
+A practitioner must not confer with a witness, including a party or client, called by the practitioner on any matter related to proceedings while that witness remains under cross-examination, unless —

 (a) the cross-examiner has consented beforehand to the practitioner conferring with the witness; or